This feature is available as an add-on for Business & Enterprise customers under a plan with monthly active contacts.

 or,

-Once you've enabled your RTMP source on your Livestorm Event Session and you've set up your live video streaming software with it, you can start hosting your event with RTMP streaming.
+Once you've enabled your RTMP source on your Livestorm Event Session and you've set up your live video streaming software with it, you can start hosting your event with RTMP input.

 Livestorm Tip 👉 Start streaming a few minutes before your live event to make sure everything works perfectly. 😉